-In comparison to other jackets with a completely bomb-proof Gore-tex shell, like the Patagonia Micro Puff Storm, its weather resistance does not compare.
+In comparison to other jackets with a completely bomb-proof Gore-tex shell, its weather resistance does not compare.
 While the Peak to Park certainly provides great protection against the wind, water is another animal.

 A little bit of snow and moisture isn't a big deal.
 That said, don't plan on wearing it if you know you're going out in a downpour of rain, or heavy, wet snow for hours on end.

 During our water resistance tests, the fabric did a great job of wicking away moisture for a short period of time.
 It'll do just fine in dry snow or light rain.
 However, as soon as the fabric gets saturated, it gets heavy and wet.
 As a result, it can't be recommended for super heavy rain and it may not do well if you're going to be sitting in really wet snow storms for hours on end.
 The nylon liner provides nice protection, and even with wet insulation, it doesn't permeate through to a base layer.